ssddanbrown/accounts/README.md

 # Set up your webserver with the root pointing at the `public/` folder.
 (Nginx "root" or Apache "DocumentRoot").
 # Done!
 ```

-### Low Maintenance Project

-This is a low maintenance project.
-The scope of features and support are
-purposefully kept narrow for my purposes to ensure longer term maintenance is viable.
-I'm not looking to grow this into a bigger project at all.

-Issues and PRs raised for bugs are perfectly fine assuming they don't significantly
-increase the scope of the project.
-Please don't open PRs for new features.

 ### Testing